NinaWie/NinaWie.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a researcher in AI and GIS, excited about impactful applications of AI.
-I love to learn new things, which has led me to engage in a variety of projects ranging from Neuroscience, CV, Robotics, GIS, and discrete optimization.
-My background is in Cognitive Science (Uni Osnabrueck) and Data Science (ETH Zurich).
-Currently, I am pursuing PhD in GIS with a focus on mobility, where our aim is to develop computational methods for advancing sustainable transportation.
-At the moment, I'm interning at Intel Labs in a group working on 3D generation.
+I am a researcher specializing in AI and GIS, passionate about leveraging AI to create impactful real-world applications.
+I have a background in Cognitive Science (Uni Osnabrueck) and Data Science (ETH Zurich), but my curiosity to learn new things has led me to explore diverse fields, including Neuroscience, Computer Vision, Robotics, Geographic Information Systems (GIS), and discrete optimization.
+Currently, I am pursuing a PhD in the [MIE lab](https://mie-lab.ethz.ch/), a GIS group with a focus on mobility.
+Our goal is to develop computational methods for advancing sustainable transportation.
+I am also part-time employed at Intel in a group working on 3D generation, following a 6-month internship I did there in 2024.

-In my free time, I love to do sports and to go to the mountains for hiking, skiing, cycling, or paragliding.
-When the weather is bad, I work on some fun side projects.
+In my free time, I love to do [sports](teaching.md) and to go to the mountains for hiking, skiing, cycling, or paragliding.
+When the weather is bad, I work on some fun [side projects](projects.md).

 For a list of publications, check out my [Google Scholar](https://scholar.google.com/citations?user=qC1JKzoAAAAJ&hl=en).